freerange/trello-reports/README.md

 2. Listing archived cards:

+This will list all archived cards that have had some activity between <date-from> and <date-to>.

         $ ruby list-archived-trello-cards.rb <trello-board-id> <date-from> <date-to>

 3. Listing all cards with activity within the date range: